wp-plugins/appear-in-wp/readme.txt

 * Initial Release

 == Upgrade Notice ==

+= 2.3 =
+Note that rooms will be repositioned when active unless position="inline" is explicitly included in shortcode + Other visibility & display changes

+= 2.2 =
+Fixes & features

 = 2.0 =
 Be sure to set your button color with the added option.